Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

-It's important to fix or swap out your HVAC components when they become damaged, but it can also be expensive.
-Fortunately, there are steps you can take to slow the wear and tear on your HVAC.
+Fixing your HVAC by repairing or replacing parts when needed is important, but can be expensive.
+Luckily, there are actions you can take to reduce gradual wear and tear on your system.

 • Keep your system clean.
-Cleaning your condenser fan blades, grills, indoor evaporator coil, and ductwork regularly helps your HVAC system work efficiently and reduces the risk of mold growth.
+Cleaning your condenser fan blades, grills, ductwork, and indoor evaporator coil regularly helps keep your HVAC system working efficiently and lowers the risk of mold growth.
 The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.

 • Change the position of your blinds seasonally.
 Opening your blinds in winter allows passive solar heat into your house.
 Closing your blinds in summer blocks some heat from getting indoors.
 Both of these measures help lower the work required from your home’s HVAC system.